KevinCT1337/KevinCT1337/README.md

 ## Basic Stuff About Me

-My name is `Kevin Cox-Torrelio`, and I'm a student attending here, at [RVCC](https://www.raritanval.edu/) 🏫
+* My name is `Kevin Cox-Torrelio`, and I'm a student attending here, at [RVCC](https://www.raritanval.edu/) 🏫
-I live in the lovely city of [Middlesex](https://maps.app.goo.gl/ZBcTo2JxV3xcFaKS8) 🗺️
+* I live in the lovely city of [Middlesex](https://maps.app.goo.gl/ZBcTo2JxV3xcFaKS8) 🗺️
-I have 2 dogs and a cat, one dog is a [Labradoodle](https://en.wikipedia.org/wiki/Labradoodle), and the other is a [Shorkie](https://www.petmd.com/dog/breeds/shorkie).
+* I have 2 dogs and a cat, one dog is a [Labradoodle](https://en.wikipedia.org/wiki/Labradoodle), and the other is a [Shorkie](https://www.petmd.com/dog/breeds/shorkie).
 And well, my cat is a pretty generic grey house cat. 🐕🐈
+* I program my own games, and occasionally some simple scripts on the side for small projects, nothing too fancy 💻

 ## Goals for the Future